 This study investigated whether HR data collected from teacher-worn fitness trackers are suitable for exploring links between HR, subjective stressor appraisal, and individual teaching experience, to achieve a more profound comprehension of stressful transactional processes occurring in the classroom.
-Results suggest that the widespread availability of HR data via wearable fitness trackers, moving “from heartbeat to data”, presents opportunities for teachers to self-monitor stress levels for early intervention.Integrating fitness trackers into teacher training and everyday practice could offer valuable insights into teacher stress, facilitating the development of targeted interventions to support educator well-being.
-This approach represents an affordable and practical method for assessing and managing teacher stress, promoting a healthier teaching environment.
+Results suggest that the widespread availability of HR data via wearable fitness trackers, moving “from heartbeat to data”, presents opportunities for teachers to self-monitor stress levels for early intervention, and to researchers for easily assessing physiological indicators of stress.
+For example, using fitness trackers could enable teachers to strengthen their self-awareness in stressful situations and allow for early self-intervention such as mindfulness techniques (e.g., deep breathing or body scans) [agyapong2023interventions].
+Integrating fitness trackers into teacher training and everyday practice could offer an affordable and practical method for assessing and managing teacher stress.

+In teacher training as well as in research, triangulating data from fitness trackers, lesson videos, and interviews could provide teachers with insights into their own stress management, and foster the implementation of effective stress and classroom management strategies.

 In summary, our study contributes to the understanding of stress in educational settings and underscores the potential of wearable fitness trackers in advancing research on teacher well-being.
 By harnessing the power of wearable technology, we can provide teachers with the tools needed to better understand and manage their stress, ultimately enhancing their overall well-being.